-- 3i.
-Proposal, discussion and, if applicable, approval of the annual audited financial statements of the Trust corresponding to fiscal year 2020, in accordance with the provisions of Clause 4.3, clause (a), sub-section (i) of the Trust Agreement. - 3ii.
-Proposal, discussion and, if applicable, approval of the Annual Report of the Trust for the fiscal year 2020, in accordance with the provisions of Clause 4.3, paragraph (a), sub-section (ii) of Clause 4.3 of the Trust Agreement. - 3iii.
-Proposal, discussion and, if applicable, approval to extend the Repurchase Program for an additional year, as well as the maximum amount of resources that may be allocated during the term of said Repurchase Program, which was authorized by the Ordinary Holders Meeting on June 23, 2020, in accordance with the provisions of Clause 4.3, subsection (g) of the Trust Agreement. - 3iv.
-Proposal, discussion and, if applicable, approval for (i) the establishment of a multivalue program for the issuance of real estate trust certificates ("CBFIs") and long or short term trust certificates ("Cebures") to be issued by the Trustee, as recurring issuer under the Trust Agreement (the "Program"), under the terms to be presented to the Meeting by the Manager; (ii) carry out the preventive registration of the CBFIs and the Cebures that may be issued under the Program with the National Securities Registry of the National Banking and Securities Commission; (iii) authorize the Administrator to instruct the Trustee to issue CBFIs and Cebures registered preventively, from time to time, as well as to determine the manner and terms under which the issuance of the CBFIs and Cebures registered preventively will be carried out, including whether they will be carried out through public or private offerings in Mexico or outside of Mexico, and including, in addition, the characteristics, use of resources, terms, rate, price, subscription value, registration, settlement and other terms and conditions under which such CBFIs and Cebures will be issued and placed, as applicable; and (iv) authorize the Administrator and the Trustee, as applicable, to carry out any act that may be necessary or convenient to carry out the issuance of the CBFIs or Cebures, as applicable, including any proceedings that may be necessary before the National Banking and Securities Commission (Comisión Nacional Bancaria y de Valores).
-Actions and/or resolutions in this regard. - 3v.
-Proposal, discussion and, if applicable, approval for the incurrence of Debt by the Trust and/or any Investment Trust in an aggregate amount representing twenty percent (20%) or more of the value of the Trust Equity based on the numbers corresponding to the closing of the immediately preceding quarter, including for purposes of refinancing existing Debt, in the terms and terms determined by the Manager, which may include the proceeds of issuances under the Program in the terms presented to the Meeting by the Manager pursuant to the provisions of Clause 4.
-3 (b) of the Trust Agreement.
-Actions and/or resolutions in this respect - 3vi.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Juan Antonio Salazar Rigal as Independent Member of the Technical Committee until the next Annual Ordinary Holders Meeting. - 3vii.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Dr. Alvaro de Garay Arellano as Independent Member of the Technical Committee until the next Annual Ordinary Holders Meeting - 3viii.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Luis Alberto Aziz Checa as Independent Member of the Technical Committee until the next Annual Ordinary Holders Meeting.

-- 3ix.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Jaime de la Garza as Independent Member of the Technical Committee until the next Annual Ordinary Holders Meeting. - 3x.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Michael Brennan as Independent Member of the Technical Committee until the next Annual Ordinary Holders Meeting. - 3xi.
-Appointment of delegates who, if applicable, formalize and comply with the resolutions adopted at the Meeting with respect to the foregoing items.
+- i.
+Proposal, discussion and, if applicable, approval of the Trust's annual audited financial statements for the 2021 fiscal year, in accordance with Section 4.3(a)(i) of the Trust Agreement. - ii.
+Proposal, discussion and, if applicable, approval of the Trust's Annual Report for the 2021 fiscal year, in accordance with Section 4.3(a)(ii) of the Trust Agreement. - iii.
+Proposal, discussion and, if applicable, approval of the extension of the Repurchase Program for an additional year, as well as the maximum amount of funds that may be allocated during the term of such Repurchase Program, which was authorized by the Ordinary Holders Meeting held on April 23, 2021, in accordance with Section 4.3(g) of the Trust Agreement. - iv.
+Proposal, discussion and, if applicable, approval for the incurrence of Indebtedness by the Trust and/or any Investment Trust in a total amount that represents twenty percent (20%) or more of the value of the Trust Estate based on the relevant closing numbers of the immediately preceding quarter, including for purposes of refinancing existing Indebtedness, on such terms and at such time as the Manager may determine, which may include the proceeds of issuances under the Program under the terms introduced to the Meeting by the Manager, pursuant to the provisions of Clause 4.3 (b) of the Trust Agreement.
+Actions and resolutions on this regard. - v.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Juan Antonio Salazar Rigal as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - vi.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Dr. Alvaro de Garay Arellano as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - vii.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Luis Alberto Aziz Checa as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - viii.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Jaime de la Garza as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - ix.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Michael Brennan as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - x.
+Proposal, discussion and, if applicable, consent for the appointment of Ms. Sara Neff as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - xi.
+[Item not subject to voting] Appointment of a proprietary member of the Technical Committee of the Trust in accordance with the provisions of clause 5.2, subsection (b), numeral (i) of the Trust Agreement. - xii.
+If applicable, the independence qualification by the Holders Meeting of the proprietary member appointed pursuant to the previous item of the Agenda.